Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 The stochastic potential $\phi(\mathbf{q})$, whose gradient determines the deterministic part of the dynamics (i.e., the drift term) through the DSD relation in Eq.~\eqref{dynamical_structure_decomposition}, is defined on the state space of the defect position vector $\mathbf{q}$.
-Given that the point defects move within a crystal possessing a 2D hexagonal lattice, we postulate that the stochastic potential $\phi(\mathbf{q})$ itself inherits the periodicity of the underlying lattice.
-This postulate provides the necessary constraint to reconstruct the continuous potential function from the discrete values of the drift and diffusion terms, which were in turn extracted from the experimental trajectories.
-Crucially, this reconstruction imposes periodicity only on the potential $\phi$, and does not pre-suppose any specific functional form for the drift and diffusion terms themselves.
+Given that the point defects move within a crystal possessing a 2D hexagonal lattice, and as a first-order approximation we focus on the dominant periodicity while neglecting secondary effects such as hydrodynamic interactions, we postulate that the stochastic potential $\phi(\mathbf{q})$ itself inherits the periodicity of the underlying lattice.
+This postulate provides the necessary constraint to construct the continuous potential function from the discrete values of the drift and diffusion terms, which were in turn extracted from the experimental trajectories.
+Note that this construction imposes periodicity only on the potential $\phi$, and it has not yet presumed any specific functional form for the drift and diffusion terms themselves.

-Within the reciprocal lattice formalism appropriate for the 2D hexagonal crystal structure \cite{Kittel_introduction_2004}, the periodic stochastic potential is expressed as a Fourier series:
+Within the reciprocal lattice appropriate for the 2D hexagonal crystal structure \cite{Kittel_introduction_2004}, the periodic stochastic potential is expressed as a Fourier series: